 How much is the Universal Service Fund Fee?

 The amount collected is determined by the FCC and changes on a quarterly basis.

 Does the USF fee apply to government and non-profit organizations?

-Yes – the USF is not a tax but rather a fee, so it applies to all consumers of conference call and telecommunication services.
+Yes.
+The USF is not a tax but rather a fee, so it applies to all consumers of conference call and telecommunication services.

-Do you profit from the Universal Service Fund?
+Does Vast Conference profit from the Universal Service Fund?

 No. 100% of the Universal Service Fund collected by Vast Conference is passed on to the Universal Service Administration Corporation, which is responsible for collecting and disbursing of the USF fees collected.